-Altitude H2O on Lake Grapevine, a terrific inflatable obstacle course waterpark opened this weekend, and we were there to check it out!
-We had a blast!
+Whoazone, previously Altitude H2O on Lake Grapevine, is a terrific inflatable obstacle course waterpark opened this weekend for it’s 3rd year, and it’s a blast!

 After getting our wristbands, we were fitted with lifejackets.
 To the grimace of my youngest, I tightened his lifejacket.
 I explained as I pulled it tight, and he objected that they had already tightened it, that there is tight and there is “Mommy Tight”!

 Everyone must wear their lifejackets.
 You cannot bring your own.

 They have boxes available for shoes, phones, sunglasses, etc.

 Be sure to apply sunscreen before you go.